Cantera/cantera/doc/sphinx/cti/reactions.rst

 Special care is required in this case since the units of the pre-exponential factor depend on the sum of the reaction orders, which may not be an integer.

+Note that you can change reaction orders only for irreversible reactions.

 Normally, reaction orders are required to be positive.
 However, in some cases negative reaction orders are found to be better fits for experimental data.
 In these cases, the default behavior may be overridden by adding